-Managers - The Regulations place duties on DU Directors or their nominated representatives, Premises Controllers, School Governors and Head Teachers.
+Managers/Head Teachers- The Regulations place duties on Chief Officers or their nominated representatives, Premises Controllers, School Governors and Head Teachers.
 It also applies to any person who controls the work of others, such as contract managers or building owners, who may contract others to work at height.

-Employees - Working at height is a high risk activity, and it is essential that employees give managers any relevant information that could affect their ability to work safely at height, for example:
+Employees - Working at height is a high risk activity, and it is essential that employees provide managers with any relevant information that could affect their ability to work safely at height, for example:

 - Recurring dizziness

 - Epilepsy

-- Psychiatric conditions (including the fear of heights)

 - Heart conditions

-- Severe lung conditions

-- Alcohol and drug abuse

 - Significant impaired joint function

 - Medication that recommends that machinery should not be operated could be risk

-In addition to the above, employees must use any equipment supplied (including safety devices) properly after receiving training and instruction.
+In addition to the above, employees must use any equipment supplied (including safety devices) correctly after receiving Working at height training and instruction.
 They must also report any safety hazards if they are working under the control of another person.